A first systematic study of [OIII] 88$\mu$m at $z>8$: two luminous oxygen lines and a powerful ionized outflow in the first 600 million years: Discussion

 As discussed in Section \ref{sec:results_dust}, none of our targets are convincingly detected in dust continuum emission.
 We therefore adopt $3\sigma$ upper limits on their continuum flux densities, assuming any dust emission is contained within a single ALMA beam.
 We moreover assume a fiducial FIR spectral energy distribution (SED) to obtain upper limits on the dust masses $M_\mathrm{dust}$ and infrared luminosities $L_\mathrm{IR}$ of our targets.
 We adopt an optically thin modified blackbody with a dust temperature of $T_\mathrm{dust} = 50\,\mathrm{K}$, motivated by various model predictions at $z\approx9$ \citep{liang2019,sommovigo2022}.
 This is furthermore consistent with observations of galaxies at $z\approx6-8$ \citep{bakx2021,witstok2022,witstok2023_beta}, although the scatter in galaxy dust temperatures at this epoch appears large \citep[][Rajulal et al.\ in prep]{bakx2020,bakx2025,algera2024,algera2024b}.
 We moreover adopt a dust emissivity index of $\beta_\mathrm{IR} = 2.0$ and an opacity coefficient of $\kappa_0 = 10.41\,\mathrm{cm}^2\,\mathrm{g}^{-1}$ at $\nu_0=1900\,\mathrm{GHz}$ \citep[e.g.,][]{ferrara2022,sommovigo_algera2025}, and account for heating by and contrast against the Cosmic Microwave Background following \citet{dacunha2013}.

-These assumptions yield magnification-corrected dust masses for our sample of $\log(M_\mathrm{dust}/M_\odot) \lesssim 5.8 - 6.3$.
+These assumptions yield magnification-corrected dust masses for our sample of $\log(M_\mathrm{dust}/M_\odot) \lesssim 5.7 - 6.3$.
 Expressed in terms of their stellar mass, this yields a range of $M_\mathrm{dust}/M_\star \lesssim (1 - 5) \times 10^{-3}$, with the most stringent upper limit being that for the massive $z=9.31$ galaxy DHZ1.
 These dust-to-stellar mass ratios can be converted into upper limits on supernova (SN) yields following the framework of \citet{michalowski2015}.
-This implicitly assumes that additional sources of dust production, such as grain growth and AGB stars, are negligible at these early cosmic times, which may not necessarily be the case \citep[e.g.,][]{popping2017,vijayan2019,algera2025}.
+This implicitly assumes that additional sources of dust production, such as grain growth and AGB stars, are negligible at these early cosmic times, which may not necessarily be the case \citep[e.g.,][]{popping2017,vijayan2019,algera2026}.
 In principle, this means that our quoted upper limits on SN yields are conservative.
 Under the assumption of a \citet{chabrier2003} IMF, we then infer the SN yields of our targets to be $y_\mathrm{SN} \lesssim 0.10 - 0.33\,M_\odot\,\mathrm{SN}^{-1}$.
 We note that these are `effective yields', after any destruction by the reverse shock has occurred \citep[e.g.,][]{bianchi2007}.

 The inferred upper limits are overall consistent with the wide range of supernova yields suggested in the literature, as compiled in the review by \citet{schneider2024}.
-This compilation suggests that SN yields may range between $y_\mathrm{SN} < 0.01$ to $y_\mathrm{SN} \sim 1\,M_\odot\,\mathrm{SN}^{-1}$.
-However, we note that studies of UV-luminous galaxies at slightly lower redshifts ($z\approx7$) typically infer higher yields \citep[e.g.,][]{sommovigo2022,witstok2023_beta,algera2024,algera2025}, at least when assuming all observed dust is produced solely in SNe.
+This compilation suggests that SN yields could be as low as $y_\mathrm{SN} < 0.01\,M_\odot\,\mathrm{SN}^{-1}$ or possibly as high as $y_\mathrm{SN} \sim 1\,M_\odot\,\mathrm{SN}^{-1}$.
+We note that studies of UV-luminous galaxies at slightly lower redshifts ($z\approx7$) typically infer higher yields of $y_\mathrm{SN} \sim 0.1 - 1\,M_\odot\,\mathrm{SN}^{-1}$ \citep[e.g.,][]{sommovigo2022,witstok2023_beta,algera2024,algera2026}, at least when assuming all observed dust is produced solely in SNe.